 What's been your favorite, or most memorable, or most meaningful project so far?

 There are many productions that I'm proud of.
 The most memorable one I spent two weeks inside of, literally.
 Season 3 of The Walking Dead we created a well.
 Make that two wells.
 One shorter well to be placed in the ground on location, and another very long well to be rigged inside our sound stage.
 I spent two weeks painting faux rocks and water lines, affixing moss and grime.
 When it finally aired on television it was a very proud moment and something I can always look back on.

 I just finished working on the pilot for "The Outsider," which will be a television adaptation of Steven King's book "The Outsider" on HBO.

 What is the one thing that's surprised you about your professional work?

 You have to be on your toes all the time.
 That person who just wandered into your wet paint set?
 That has caution tape and do not enter signs on every doorway?
 They might be the director, or the designer, or the executive producer.
 You have to just let them do as they will!
 These people are all professionals, and if they choose to disregard a sign, you are not responsible for their actions.
 I've seen people try to stop someone, or get angry with people, and it never ends well.
 People remember the poor behaviors far easier than any of the good.
 You have to work twice as hard to leave good impressions on people.

-If you are a CSU alumnus and would like to share your current information, including date of graduation, current, and past employment, and current home city, please e-mail Katie Cannon at firstname.lastname@example.org or call her at 706-507-8400.
-You can also contact email@example.com if you'd like to be included on future mailing lists.
+If you are a CSU alumnus and would like to share your current information, including date of graduation, current, and past employment, and current home city, please e-mail our Alumni Engagement Office Representative Jennifer Joyner at email@example.com.
+You can also contact firstname.lastname@example.org if you'd like to be included on future mailing lists.